-PEGASUS GARDEN 2022

-A UNIQUE CLIMATE-SMART-THEATRE-GARDEN IN HÖG, SCANIA, SWEDEN A FORUM FOR CULTURE AND ECOLOGY
+PEGASUS GARDEN 2024 A UNIQUE CLIMATE-SMART-THEATRE-GARDEN FOR PUPPETRY & ECOLOGY IN HÖG SCANIA SWEDEN

-Next to our theatre workshop in Hög we have founded Pegasus Garden, a Theatre Garden, a Forum for Culture and Ecology.
+Next to our theatre workshop in Hög we founded Pegasus Garden, a Theatre Garden, a Forum for Culture and Ecology.
 Pegasus Garden is a meeting place for audiences, artists and ecologists that want to engage in discussions on approaches to life and our common future.
 The visitors of Pegasus Garden will experience theaterperformances, music, showings, organic farming and ecological building.

-STAFFAN BJÖRKLUND'S THEATRE joins efforts with professional architects and ecologists to make the garden an inspiring place to visit.
+STAFFAN BJÖRKLUND'S THEATRE joined efforts with professional architects and ecologists to make the garden an inspiring place to visit.
 By means of the beauty of the garden and it's small buildings, and by the stories told here, we want to give our visitors a pleasant and thought- provoking experience.
-In the plantation you'll get ideas for redesigning your own garden according to the principles of permaculture.
+In the plantation you'll get ideas for redesigning your own garden according to the principles of permaculture and our current climate circumstances.